CertScore.ai Pulse API beta

 Evidence/deeper review

-GET /api/v1/pulse?url=https://kbdlab.io&detail=full
+GET /api/v1/pulse?url=https://kbdlab.io&detail=evidence

 Connectivity check